AP sources: Asylum limits at border expected to end May 23

 CDC Director Dr. Rochelle Walensky noted falling rates when she ended asylum limits on unaccompanied child migrants on March 11, while keeping them for adults and families with kids.
 In August, U.S. border authorities began testing children traveling alone in their busiest areas: Positives fell to 6% in the first week of March from a high of nearly 20% in early February.

 Dearen reported from New York and Spagat from San Diego.
-Associated Press writers Michael Balsamo and Zeke Miller in Washington contributed to this report.
+Associated Press writers Michael Balsamo and Zeke Miller in Washington, and Garance Burke in San Francisco, contributed to this report.

 Credit: Gregory Bull